 The first HMR rifles and ammo hit the market in 2002.
 Rounds are available in hollow point, soft tip, and FMJ from numerous companies.

 - Less kinetic energy

 - More accurate

-While this round is a little much for squirrel and rabbit up close, it is perfect for taking down larger animals such as raccoon, opossum, and fox.
+While this round is a little much for small game like squirrel and rabbit up close, it is perfect for taking down larger animals such as raccoon, opossum, and fox.
 There have been videos of people using them to take coyote and hogs, but unless it’s within 50 yards and a very well-placed shot it is not recommended by any manufacturer.